Werkstattl/OpenBlogware/README.md

 ## Installation

 ### Zip Installation Package for the Shopware 6 Plugin
-1. Download the latest `Shopware-6-Blog-Plugin-MIT.zip` file from the [releases page](https://github.com/Werkstattl/OpenBlogware/releases).
+1. Download the latest `WerklOpenBlogware.zip` file from the [releases page](https://github.com/Werkstattl/OpenBlogware/releases).
 2. In the Shopware 6 backend, navigate to **Extensions > My Extensions**.
 3. Click on **Upload Extension**.
 4. Confirm the warning, if prompted.
-5. Choose the `Shopware-6-Blog-Plugin-MIT.zip` file
+5. Choose the `WerklOpenBlogware.zip` file
 6. Install and activate the plugin.

 ### Composer Installation